 Indications of depression to be cognizant of include:

 Depression and addiction coincide with overlapping symptoms, and one often leads to the other.
+This is known as a co-occurring disorder.
 Here are other things they share in common:

 Sometimes using drugs and alcohol can seem like a simple fix for those who are depressed and believe there is no end in sight.
 These drugs might make people feel happier and temporarily relieve any emotional suffering.